vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

   namespace                                grafana                                             string   The namespace in which to deploy Grafana.
   ```

-We will again try to keep the Grafan configuration quite simple.
+We will again try to keep the Grafana configuration quite simple.
 The Grafana service type is set to Load Balancer by default, and is preconfigured to use Prometheus as a data source.
 Thus, the only additional configuration required is to add a virtual host FQDN.
 Note that once again, this is not really relevant in this deployment since we are using port-forwarding to access the Grafana dashbaords.
 We are not using the FQDN due to the docker networking limitations.
 Here is my very simple values file for Grafana.
 You may want to specify a different fqdn.

 ```yaml
 ingress: